 We’re going to use the following technologies:

-- Thin in development and Passenger in production Thin is a great and light app server for development and production, but I use Passenger in production.
-For this type of site, there is nothing to configure and it automatically restarts with Nginx.
-It's a no hassle deployment.
+- Thin in development and Passenger in production Thin is a great and light app server for development and production, but I use Passenger I have Nginx running the version compiled with Passenger already.
+DRY.

 Alright so Sinatra has no generators so you’ll need to create the files and directories.
 You’ll want an app directory for assets, db directory for migrations, and a views directory for the views.
 I’m calling my app codelitt so before anything get your app directory made and inside of it the other mentioned directories.